nativescript-community/ui-material-components/packages/slider/README.md

 ## Attributes

-Inherite from Nativescript [Slider](https://docs.nativescript.org/ui/ns-ui-widgets/slider) so it already has all the same attributes
+Inherite from Nativescript [Slider](https://docs.nativescript.org/ui/ns-ui-widgets/slider) so it already has all the same attributes.

 * **elevation** _optional_